arbor-sim/arbor/doc/cpp/interconnectivity.rst

     .. cpp:member:: cell_remote_label_type source

         Source end point, comprising

         - global id, uniquely identifying the source object inside the remote simulation,
-        - local id, uniquely identifying the location of the source on the source object
+        - local id, uniquely identifying the location of the source on the source object,
         - selection policy, how to map sources `(gid, lid)` to the targets in Arbor.

     ..
 Note::
     The tuple ``(gid, lid)`` must be unique for each source.
 This addressing scheme follows Arbor's model of multiple